 DeRusha Eats: Way Better SnacksWith names like "Naked Blues," "Sweet Potato" and "Simply Sriracha," the chips of Way Better Snacks are way different from anything you've tried before.
 Jim Breen graduated high school and college in the Twin Cities, worked on the East Coast for food companies and is now growing his own food brand in the North Loop neighborhood of Minneapolis.

 2014's Top Food Trends: Gluten-Free & Full-FatWith each year, there seems to be a new wave of food trends.
 One year it was the Atkins diet, another year it's juicing and fondue.
 But this year, it's all about clean, fresh, lean and real foods, according to a dietician WCCO's Natalie Nyhus talked with.

 Curiocity: 2 Local Women Create Grain-Free, Gluten-Free SnacksMore often than not, a new business opportunity arises out of one person's desire for a product not already found on store shelves.
 That's certainly the case with a new Minnesota company that has the dreams of becoming a national brand -- and the goals of helping you, and your family, be healthy on the go.

 FDA Sets Standards For Gluten-Free FoodsMillions of Americans suffer from gluten intolerance, and soon new food labels will make it easier to make sure what you're getting is really gluten free.

-Twenty-nine percent of Americans tell researchers they’re trying to avoid gluten.
+Good Question: Is A Gluten-Free Diet Healthier For Most Of Us?Twenty-nine percent of Americans tell researchers they’re trying to avoid gluten.
 Why?